 Are you struggling with pricing your services?
 Are you having cashflow issues?
 Do you feel like you’re working too hard for what you earn?
 Is there no margin for scale and growth?
-I’m about to solve every single one of those problems for you in this article (and the free companion workbook).
+Value-based pricing will change your business.
+Here’s what you need to know…

 Most service businesses use a pricing model called “cost-plus” pricing.